Family Services

 FFT aims to improve family communication, problem-solving, and supportiveness while decreasing the negativity and hopelessness embedded in troubled families.
 FFT has been proven appropriate for youth with conduct and delinquency challenges.
 It is often utilized as a resource by Probation and Family Court.
 However, it is worth noting that FFT can be used with all at-risk youth and should be considered as a treatment option from other referral sources as well (i.e., AIP, APHP, PRTF, Outpatient).

-Both traditional and PSB are appropriate for youth ages 11-17.
-MST-PSB is an intensive, community-based intervention that is strengths-based and present-focused.
-It engages the youth’s entire ecosystem in assessment, planning, and intervention.
+MST, MST-PSB, and MST-RSB are appropriate for children/adolescents ages 11-17.
+They provide intensive, community-based intervention that is strengths-based and present-focused, engaging children/adolescents’ entire ecosystems in assessment, planning, and intervention.

-This level of care often includes 2-3 (and sometimes more) therapy sessions per week that address the multiple systemic factors associated with youth who commit sexually abusive offenses, including individual, family, peer, community, and school factors.
-Family treatment is delivered over 5-7 months and focuses on maintaining the youth’s safety in the community, identifying and addressing drivers to PSB, and other referring behaviors.
+This level of care often includes 2-3 (and sometimes more) therapy sessions per week that address the multiple systemic factors associated with children/adolescents who commit externalizing behaviors (i.e., arrests, defiance across settings, returning from out-of-home placement), sexually abusive offenses, or sexually exploitive behaviors.
+Family treatment is delivered over 3-5 months for MST and 5-7 months for MST-PSB and MST-RSB, focusing on maintaining the children/adolescents’ safety in the community and identifying and addressing drivers and other referring behaviors.

-MST-PSB relies heavily on family therapy as a mechanism of change for the youth and family and draws on models of parent training, Structural and Strategic Family Therapy, Cognitive Behavioral Therapy, and social skills building.
-Treatment must include a parent or caregiver who is willing to participate in family therapy to enforce the safety plan and who acknowledges that the youth has engaged in problem sexual behavior.
+MST, MST-PSB, and MST-RSB rely heavily on family therapy as a mechanism of change for the children/adolescents and families and draw on models of parent training, structural and strategic family therapy, cognitive behavioral therapy, and social skills building.
+Treatment must include a parent or caregiver who is willing to participate in family therapy.